Cost of Living in North Carolina

 Taxes

-In North Carolina, estimating what you’ll owe in state income tax is pretty simple, since this state has a single rate tax of 4.75% (starting in tax year 2023) instead of a graduated rate.
-As seen on the Tax Foundation’s State Individual Income Tax Rates and Brackets for 2023 , North Carolina’s rate of 4.75% isn’t super high or low compared with other states’ rates.
-In California, the top marginal tax rate is 13.3%, but some states like Florida don’t charge state income tax at all.
+In North Carolina, estimating what you’ll owe in state income tax is pretty simple, since this state has a single rate tax of 4.25% instead of a graduated rate.
+As seen on the Tax Foundation’s State Individual Income Tax Rates and Brackets for 2025, North Carolina’s rate of 4.25% is close to nearby states’ rates.
+In South Carolina, the top marginal tax rate is 6.2%, while Virginia to the north has a top rate of 5.75% and Kentucky tops out at 4%.
+North Carolina’s neighbor on its western border, Tennessee, however, does not charge residents any income tax.

 Miscellaneous Costs

-• A day at the North Carolina Zoo: $11 per child and $15 per adult
+• A day at the North Carolina Zoo in Asheboro: $11 per child (under 2 years old are free) and $15 per adult

-• Breakfast at the beloved Biscuit Head restaurant: $11 for the “Full Breakfast”
+• Breakfast at the beloved Biscuit Head restaurant in Asheville: $12 for the “Full Breakfast”

-Museum lovers will appreciate that the North Carolina Museum of Natural Sciences has free general admission.
+Museum lovers will appreciate that the North Carolina Museum of Natural Sciences in Raleigh has free general admission.

 How Much Money Do You Need to Live Comfortably in North Carolina?

-While we all have varying definitions of what it means to live comfortably, U.S. News & World Report’s Affordability Rankings can give you a pretty good idea of how achievable that concept is in each state.
+While we all have varying definitions of what it means to live comfortably, U.S. News & World Report’s Affordability Rankings can give you a good idea of how achievable that concept is in each state.
 North Carolina came in 24th in terms of basic affordability.
-According to MERIC, North Carolina also takes the 24th spot, sandwiched by Mississippi on the low end and Hawaii on the high end, when it comes to cost of living.
-So it looks like the state is smack-dab in the middle, which could mean comfortable to many.
+According to MERIC, North Carolina takes the 28th spot, sandwiched between Mississippi on the low end and Hawaii on the high end, when it comes to cost of living.
+So it looks like the state is pretty much in the middle, which could mean comfortable to many.

 What City Has the Lowest Cost of Living in North Carolina?

 All states have their more expensive and more affordable spots to live in.
-If you have your eye on North Carolina, these are three of the major cities and metro areas with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for the second quarter of 2022.
+If you have your eye on North Carolina, these are three of the major cities and metro areas with the lowest cost of living, according to the Council for Community and Economic Research’s Cost of Living Index for 2024.

 Salisbury

-Salisbury (cost-of-living index of 94.0) is a part of historic Rowan County, which is home to 11 National Register districts, five local historic districts, and many museums.
+Salisbury (cost-of-living index of 91.2) is a part of historic Rowan County, which is home to 11 National Register districts, five local historic districts, and many museums.
 If you want to get a feel for the town’s history, you can’t miss the Salisbury Heritage Walking Tour and the Salisbury History & Art Tour.
+Fun fact: It’s the birthplace of local favorite cherry-flavored soft drink, Cheerwine, created in 1917.

 Raleigh

-The fourth-most-affordable major North Carolina city to make the list is Raleigh, with a cost-of-living index of 96.1.
-As of 2021, this major city had over 469,000 residents.
+The third-most-affordable major North Carolina city to make the list is Raleigh, with a cost-of-living index of 97.2.
+This major city has an estimated population of 482,295.
+It’s the home of Carolina’s NHL team, the Hurricanes, the state’s longest hiking trail, and the state fair (held in October, to beat the heat).
 Raleigh has 10 traditional universities and colleges and an international airport.
 If you want a big-city lifestyle on a monthly budget, Raleigh may be the right fit for you.

 SoFi Home Loans